marcopra/computational_intellligence_22_23_294815/lab3/README.md

 ### Evolvable Strategy based on Fixed Rules

 This strategy is based on the [one](#fixed-rules) mentioned above.
-In this case, the parameters $\alpha$ and $\beta$ has been tuned. to achieve .
+In this case, the parameters $\alpha$ and $\beta$ had been tuned.
-The tuned parameters has been chosen to achive the best performances (highest win rate) over 100 matches against a pure random opponent and with a random value of $K$.
+The tuned parameters had been chosen to achieve the best performances (highest win rate) over 100 matches against a pure random opponent and with a random value of $K$.
 The best values are $\alpha = 0.4$ e $\beta = 0.1$

 ## Task 3.3 (*Min-Max Strategy*)

 This strategy is based on the _Min-Max_ algorithm.
 The implemented version of the algorithm (without a limited depth) is very slow, due to the high quantity of possible states.
-To make the algorthm faster, we implemented also the alpha-beta pruning to avoid considering non-necessary states.
+To make the algorithm faster, we implemented also the alpha-beta pruning to avoid considering non-necessary states.
 A possible improvement is the implementation of the limited depth.

 ### Task 3.4 (*Reinforcement Learning Agent*)

 This strategy has been implemented accordingly to the Reinforcement Learning paradigms.
 In this case, a _State (S)_ is represented by the state of the _Nim Board_.
 The _Reward (R)_ of a _State_ corresponds to $+1$ if the _RL_ agent wins the game in that _State_, if the _RL_ agent loses is $-1$, otherwise is $0$.
-Please, note that for each _State (S)_ we computet the future discounted reward using:
+Please, note that for each _State (S)_ we compute the future discounted reward using:

 ```python
 for curr, reward in reversed(self.state_history):